20 Baffling Forensic Cases That Stumped Everyone

 The Black Dahlia

 Elizabeth Short, an aspiring actress, was brutally murdered in Los Angeles in 1947.
 The LAPD conducted a lengthy, high-profile investigation, but a lack of forensic evidence (beyond the mutilated body, itself) left the detectives empty-handed.
 “Today, the Black Dahlia murder remains one of the oldest cold case files in L.A., as well as the city’s most famous,” according to Biography.
-Haunted by ghosts?
-You might not be imagining it, according to science.
+Researchers still can’t explain these ancient mysteries.

 Santae Tribble: The “hair of the dog”